Parallel-in-time quantum simulation via Page and Wootters quantum time: Discussions

-On the other hand, even if we focus in closed systems there is much to explore yet: most of the parallel protocols in the paper involve measurements on the system side.
-We also know that adding a projective measurement in the time basis of the clocks qubits yields predictions at a given time.
-However, the most characteristic features of quantum mechanics arise when one is considering measurements in different bases meaning that the full potential of quantum time effects still need to be explored.
+On the other hand, even if we focus on closed systems there is much yet to explore: Most of the parallel protocols in the paper involve measurements on the system side.
+We also know that adding a projective measurement in the time basis of the clock qubits yields predictions at a given time.
+However, the most characteristic features of quantum mechanics arise when one is considering measurements in different bases, meaning that the full potential of quantum time effects remains unexplored.
 In addition, multiple copies of history states may be used to study higher momenta of mean values, thus opening even more possibilities.
-Going even further, it has been recently discussed~\cite{diaz2019historystate,diaz2021spacetime,diaz2021path,giovannetti2023geometric} that the PaW formalism is not enough for achieving a fully symmetric version of quantum mechanics.
-Hence, we can speculate that in the near future, and motivated by the current results, these and other proposals may allow to provide further informational and computational insights related to the time domain.
+Protocols exploiting time-reversed evolution \cite{yoshida2023reversing,chen2024quantum} might also be considered.
+Going even further, it has been recently discussed~\cite{diaz2019history,diaz2019historystate,diaz2021spacetime,diaz2021path, giovannetti2023geometric, diaz2023spacetime, diaz2025spacetime} that the PaW mechanism alone is not enough for achieving a fully symmetric version of QM.
+This has led to nontrivial extensions of the original formalism of Page and Wootters (see also Appendix \ref{sec:literat}).
+We can speculate that in the near future, motivated by the current results, these new extensions may provide further informational and computational insights related to the time domain.